 The Employment Act 2002, which came into force on 6 April 2003 introduced statutory adoption leave and pay for parents.
 These new rights are available to parents adopting a newly placed child but not to those who are adopting the stepchildren of a partner.

-Same-sex parents qualify for adoption leave, as can the male partner in a heterosexual relationship.
+Same-sex parents qualify for adoption leave, as can either partner in a heterosexual relationship.
 The person who qualifies for the leave is the primary carer, whereas the other partner may qualify for up to two weeks’ paid paternity leave at the time of placement, and subsequently, parental leave.

 1. Eligibility for leave and pay